 How Do You Keep Deer From Eating Petunias?

-While deer will almost always take the opportunity to devour your petunias, there are some ways to prevent them from doing this.
+While deer will sometimes take the opportunity to devour your petunias, there are some ways to prevent them from doing this.
 Following is a list of guidelines that will help protect your property from deer infestation.

 1. Establish Levels